thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 Stack: (e.g., React, Next.js, TypeScript, Tailwind CSS)

-Why you chose it: "The frontend was built using Next.js (a React framework) and TypeScript.
+Why chose it: "The frontend was built using Next.js (a React framework) and TypeScript.
 This stack was chosen for its ability to create a fast, responsive, and type-safe user interface, ideal for presenting complex information like source chunks and generated text in a clear, component-based manner."

-Backend (API Server): This is the intermediary between the user interface and your Python RAG logic.
+Backend (API Server): This is the intermediary between the user interface and Python RAG logic.

 Stack: (e.g., Python with FastAPI or Flask)

-Why you chose it: "A backend API server was developed using FastAPI in Python.
+Why chose it: "A backend API server was developed using FastAPI in Python.
 FastAPI was selected for its high performance, asynchronous capabilities (essential for handling potentially long-running RAG queries without blocking), and its automatic generation of interactive API documentation (Swagger UI), which aided in development and debugging."

-RAG Services: This is your core research code.
+RAG Services: This is the core research code.

 How it's integrated: "The backend server wraps the core RAG logic.
 Each of the four RAG systems (Traditional, Graph, Multimodal, MultiRAG) was exposed via a distinct API endpoint.
 When a request is received from the frontend, the backend invokes the selected RAG pipeline, which performs the retrieval and generation, and then returns the final answer along with source metadata as a JSON object."

 #### Key Features and User Workflow

-Describe how a user interacts with your application.
+Describe how a user interacts with the application.
 This is the perfect place to include screenshots.

 Corpus Selection: "The user begins by selecting a document from a pre-loaded corpus based on our generated 'Consulting' dataset."
 (Add a screenshot of this interface).

 Query Interface: "The user then inputs their question into a text field and can select which RAG systems to run in parallel using a set of checkboxes: 'Traditional', 'Graph', 'Multimodal', and 'MultiRAG'."

 Results Display: "Upon submission, the application presents the results in a side-by-side comparison view."
-This is your money shot.
 Describe what is shown for each result:

 Generated Answer: The final text generated by the LLM.